 This morning enjoy a pre-performance talk by Mairi before a walking tour of Parma.
 Visit the Romanesque Duomo, famous for its frescos painted by Antonio da Correggio in the early 16th century, and the medieval Baptistery, which marks a transition between Gothic and Romanesque styles of architecture in Italy and enjoy a guided tour of the Church of St John the Evangelist.

 After lunch, the remainder of the afternoon is at leisure to further explore Parma at your own pace.

-This evening attend a concert given by a world renowned conductor at Teatro Regio di Parma.
+This evening, attend a concert given by world renowned conductor Valerij Gergiev at Teatro Regio di Parma.